Top Articles

 Big Pineapple Festival — November

-Big Pineapple Festival is one of the Sunshine Coast’s biggest music festivals, spotlighting major Australian artists while drawing visitors from across the state.
-The Woombye event has become known for its distinctly local flavour, including its fancy-dress tradition and The Great Australian Pineapple Toss.
+Big Pineapple Festival is one of the Sunshine Coast’s signature music festivals, bringing together major Australian artists and crowds from across the state.
+The Woombye event is also known for its distinctly local character, from fancy dress to the Great Australian Pineapple Toss.

 Website → Big Pineapple Festival